paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### PushButton

 At the least, a player has to push a button to start the game.
 You can select the button by the name and path in the hierarchy or a `Button` reference.
 Separate sparse path elements by one or more slashes Missing segments are acceptable.
-For clarity, I use double-slash to indicate missing segments.
+For clarity, I use double-slash to show missing segments.

 ```c#
 yield return PushButton("Canvas//Show Quote");